Pop Culture Madness!

 A computer aboard the USS Yorktown attempted to divide by zero, and as a result, the ship was "dead in the water" for over two hours.

-Mattel released 'Share-A-Smile Becky' Barbie doll, who was disabled and came with a wheelchair; however, the doll created controversy when it was pointed out that the Barbie-Dream-House was not wheelchair accessible and could not accommodate Becky's needs.
+Mattel released the ‘Share-A-Smile Becky’ Barbie doll, who was disabled and came with a wheelchair; however, the doll created controversy when it was pointed out that the Barbie-Dream-House was not wheelchair accessible and could not accommodate Becky’s needs.

 In August of 1997, UPS employees went on strike for 16 days.
 The strike cost UPS over $600,000,000 in revenue.

-Anthony Lane, a film critic for the New Yorker, once began reviewing Contact and noted it "v. gloomy," "odd noir look for sci-fi," "creepy shadows in outdoor scene," before realizing he had forgotten to take off his sunglasses.
+Anthony Lane, a film critic for the New Yorker, once began reviewing Contact and noted it “v. gloomy,” “odd noir look for sci-fi,” “creepy shadows in an outdoor scene,” before realizing he had forgotten to take off his sunglasses.

 The Globe tabloid paper revealed an affair between Frank Gifford and Trans World Airlines flight attendant Suzen Johnson.
 The incident was at first not believed by his wife, Kathie Lee Gifford.